 At Ciao Bambino, we are constantly vetting new travel partners, properties and destinations.
 But we also like to revisit our tried-and-true favorites to see what’s new and share the latest recommendations for both our readers and our agency clients.
 I just returned from a weeklong trip to Costa Rica with a new CB! travel partner, and I’m happy to report that our top Costa Rica itinerary with kids is still a winner.
 And Costa Rica with kids is still a vacation experience that deserves top billing on every family’s bucket list.

 This little country is a family travel playground.
-There’s something for all ages, from spying a lazy sloth to adrenaline-pumping whitewater rafting rides.
+There’s something for all ages, from spying a lazy sloth to adrenaline-pumping white water rafting rides.

 We flew into San Jose International Airport and took a 3-hour drive to the Arenal Volcano area.
 I highly recommend arranging a transfer rather than renting a car — though beautiful, the roads are winding and go through mountainous terrain, and not being behind the wheel allowed us to relax and enjoy the scenery.
 Our driver pointed out sights like yucca and guava trees that we would have missed had we chosen to drive ourselves.